janekfleper/typst-fancy-units/src/lib.typ

 // A fancy number
 //
-// - transform (auto, false, function or array): The transformation(s) to apply to the number
+// - transform (auto, none or (array of) function): The transformation(s) to apply to the number
-// - format (auto, function or array): The formatting to apply to the number
+// - format (auto, none or (array of) function): The formatting to apply to the number
 // - body (content or dictionary): The number to format
 // -> (content or dictionary)
 #let num(